One thing we get asked probably more than anything else is what you should wear to class in college.

 If you haven’t heard about this before, here’s the basic argument:

-These are usually the people who drag themselves to class and immediately fall asleep, snoring loudly enough that they eventually wake themselves up.
-They also smell bad, yawn a lot, and generally have no idea what’s going on.
-They think that “just showing up” is good enough.
+From our personal observations, these are usually the people who drag themselves to class and immediately fall asleep, snoring loudly enough that they eventually wake themselves up.
+They generally have no idea what’s going on and believe that “just showing up” is good enough.

 Here’s why their argument is ridiculous: